What is Art Deco style?

 Elaborate details

 A hallmark of Art Deco design is opulent detailing of architectural elements, lighting and furnishings.
 It was influenced by art and architecture from exotic and far-off lands.
 This means that buildings, furniture and other interior decor include sumptuous Egyptian, Parisian, Oriental and other eclectic designs.
-Intricate bas-relief carvings in various materials were popular ostentatious additions of this era and often became the focal point of a room.
+Intricate bas-relief carvings were popular ostentatious additions of this era and often became the focal point of a room.

 Ornate interiors

 Art Deco interiors are often ornate and extravagant, full of lacquered, glossy wood, shimmering gold, chrome and modern light fixtures.
-Fanciful geometric floor designs in tile or lavish wall mosaics depicting gods or nature scenes frequently adorned the grand rooms of banks, courthouses or theatres.
+Fanciful geometric floor designs in tile or lavish wall mosaics depicting gods or nature scenes frequently adorn grand rooms of banks, courthouses or theatres.
 The meticulous work required hours of painstaking effort by artists and remains stunning.
 Ornamental crown molding and colorful ceiling accents ensured no square inch was left dull to the eye.

 Sweeping curves